saros-project/saros/docs/contribute/guidelines.md

 and will fail if a commit does not comply with the formatting rules.
 See the [development environment documentation](development-environment.md) for more information.

+### Naming Conventions
+We use the conventions defined in [Java TM Programming Language, Chapter 9](http://www.oracle.com/technetwork/java/codeconventions-135099.html#367).

+The only differences and additional conventions are:
+* Non-Listener interfaces should be preceded by an I.</br>
+  e.g. `IProject`, `IPreferenceStore`
+* Listener interfaces should use the name of their corresponding class and add Listener to it.</br>
+  e.g. `MouseListener`
+* All test case classes must end with `Test`.</br>
+  e.g `HelloWorldTest`
+* A test suite classes must contain  `TestSuite`.</br>
+* Every test class that is used for White-Box testing must be declared in the same package.</br>
+  e.g. `foo.bar.HelloWorld` -> `foo.bar.HelloWorldTest`
+* STF test cases must be put in any subpackage of `de.fu_berlin.inf.dpp.stf.test`.</br>
+  e.g `de.fu_berlin.inf.dpp.stf.test.account.AccountPreferencePageTest`

 ### Structure

 #### Getters and Setters